damianmgarcia/MomentaMouse/README.md

 ## **Description**

-MomentumScroller is a JavaScript module that provides easy-to-use and highly-customizable momentum scrolling functionality for your website's mouse-users.
+MomentumScroller is a JavaScript module that provides easy-to-use and customizable momentum scrolling functionality for your website's mouse-users.
 It allows mouse-users to flick through websites exactly as they would on touch-screen devices.
 If you would like to see it in action, check out the demos at [damianmgarcia.com](https://damianmgarcia.com).

 Also, check out [SmoothScroller](https://github.com/damianmgarcia/SmoothScroller).
-It is a JavaScript module that provides easy-to-use and highly-customizable smooth scrolling functionality for your website and is designed to work well with MomentumScroller.
+It is a JavaScript module that provides easy-to-use and customizable smooth scrolling functionality for your website and is designed to work well with MomentumScroller.

 ## **Features**